 In the management of its liquidity risk, the Group monitors and maintains a level of cash and cash equivalents deemed adequate by the management to finance the Group's operations and mitigate the effects of fluctuations in cash flows.
-The management monitors the utilisation of interest-bearing bank borrowings and ensures compliance with relevant covenants.
+The management monitors the utilisation of other borrowings and ensures compliance with relevant covenants.